 I was like hrrm…. there must be a way he could present some of the following prior to the actual installation:

 - Estimation of storage space and bandwidth required

 Instead of proceeding with this CCTV installer who proposed the system based on his experience and gut feelings, I spoke to a few other installers and finally found one who’s professional enough to provide me with the above information.

-The best part, when I asked him what software did he used to generate and produce the info I asked for.
+The best part, was when I asked him what software he used to generate and produce the info I asked for.
 He mentioned that he used

 - JVSG’s IP Video System Design Tool